It takes 94 seconds to embroider

 over 60 years of heritage.

 Share your Fred Perry Shirt shots

-The first Fred Perry shirt was made in Leicester, England in 1952.
-The idea was to make something smart and functional.
-The shirts were crafted from a combed cotton pique, each with a hand finished rib collar and an embroidered Laurel Wreath.
-This tradition continues today.
+When the first Fred Perry shirt was made in 1952, the idea was to make something smart and functional.
+Today, the shirts are still crafted from a combed cotton pique, each with a hand-finished rib collar and an embroidered Laurel Wreath.

 Pure Fred Perry.
 As sharp as it gets.
 The one-colour, cotton piqué tennis shirt with a little bit less: it’s slim fit.
 But always, our Laurel Wreath embroidered onto the chest.
 Purity.
 Distilled.